CircuitVerse/Interactive-Book/docs/counter.md

 nav_order: 16
 ---

-# Digital Sequential Circuits
+# Digital Counters
 {: .no_toc }

-Counter is a sequential circuit.
-A digital circuit which is used for a counting pulses is known counter.
+The Counter is a sequential circuit which is used to count.
-Counter is the widest application of flip-flops.
-It is a group of flip-flops with a clock signal applied.
 Counters are of two types.

 ## Table of contents